+4.1.
+This Guide takes into account BS 7671: the national standard for the safety of electrical installations.

+Edition of BS 7671: 2018+A2:2022

-- 4.1 This Guide takes into account the publication of BS 7671: 2008 (Requirements for Electrical Installations, IET Wiring Regulations 17th Edition), which is the latest version of the national standard for the safety of electrical installations, first published in 1882. - 4.2 BS 7671 requires, in Section 421 (Protection against fire caused by electrical equipment), that equipment must not present a fire hazard to adjacent materials, and that manufacturers' instructions must be taken into account.
-Section 421 also requires that fixed equipment causing a concentration and focusing of heat (such as spot lamps) shall be at a sufficient distance from any fixed object or building element so that the object or element is not subjected to a dangerous temperature in normal conditions. - 4.3 In Section 527 (Selection and erection of wiring systems to minimise the spread of fire) of that standard, it is required that wiring systems are selected and erected to minimise the spread of fire, including: - Within a fire-segregated compartment, the risk of the spread of fire must be minimised by the selection of appropriate materials, and by the appropriate construction of the installation (Regulation 527.1.1), and - A wiring system must be installed so that the general building structural performance and fire safety performance are not reduced (Regulation 527.1.2), and - Where a wiring system passes through elements of building construction such as floors, walls, roofs, ceilings, partitions or cavity barriers, the openings remaining after the passage of the wiring system must be sealed according to the degree of fire resistance (if any) prescribed for the respective element of building construction before penetration (Regulation 527.2.1).
+- 4.2.
+Section 527 (Selection and erection of wiring systems to minimize the spread of fire) requires that wiring systems are selected and erected to minimise the spread of fire, including: - BS 7671 requires, in Section 421 (Protection against fire caused by electrical equipment), that equipment must not present a fire hazard to adjacent materials, and that manufacturers' instructions must be taken into account.
+Section 421 also requires that fixed equipment causing a concentration and focusing of heat (such as spot lamps) shall be at a sufficient distance from any fixed object or building element so that the object or element is not subjected to a dangerous temperature in normal conditions.

+- Within a fire-segregated compartment, the risk of the spread of fire must be minimised by the selection of appropriate materials, and by the appropriate construction of the installation (Regulation 527.1.1) - A wiring system must be installed so that the general building structural performance and fire safety performance are not reduced (Regulation 527.1.2)

+Where a wiring system passes through elements of building construction such as floors, walls, roofs, ceilings, partitions or cavity barriers, the openings remaining after the passage of the wiring system must be sealed according to the degree of fire resistance (if any) prescribed for the respective element of building construction before penetration (Regulation 527.2.1).

-- instructions to be taken into account.
-It is important to do this in order, for example, to prevent luminaires becoming a source of ignition.
-Any installation instructions that are considered to be inappropriate should be queried with the manufacturer concerned, and amended installation instructions requested. - 4.5 All terminations and joints, whether for low voltage (LV) or extra-low voltage (ELV) circuits, should be enclosed in accordance with Regulation 526.5 to prevent fire spread should a loose connection occur. - 4.6 As part of the initial verification process, the electrical installer has a duty to ensure that all the necessary fire precautions have been taken, irrespective of which party was responsible for that element of the electrical work(Regulation 611.3(vii)).
+4.3.
+Regulation 510.3 requires manufacturers' instructions to be taken into account.
+Any installation instructions that are considered to be inappropriate should be queried with the manufacturer concerned, and amended installation instructions requested.

+- 4.4.
+All terminations and joints, whether for low voltage (LV) or extra-low voltage (ELV) circuits, must be enclosed in accordance with Regulation 526.5 to prevent fire spread should a loose connection occur. - 4.5.
+As part of the initial verification process, the electrical installer has a duty to ensure that all the necessary fire precautions have been taken, irrespective of which party was responsible for that element of the electrical work (Regulation 642.3(vii)).